stefan-hoeck/idris2-elab-util/src/Doc/Meta.md

 and deriving new functions or data types from that structure.

-In Idris2, metaprogramming consists of the following three aspekts:
+In Idris2, metaprogramming consists of the following three aspects:

   * Inspecting the structure of existing definitions
   * Programmatically write new definitions
-  * Include generated definitions in a project's source code
+  * Include generated definitions in a module's exported declarations

-All of the above are provided though the base module `Language.Reflection`, and in this tutorial we are going to look at each of them.
+All of the above are provided though the base module `Language.Reflection`, and in this tutorial we are going to have a very quick look at each of them.

 ### TTImp: The Structure of Idris Programs